 Adorned with cinnamon sticks and fresh apples, these mocktails are a centerpiece – as beautiful as they are delicious.

-Make the apple mocktail
+Make an apple cider mocktail

 This recipe has only a few steps.

-You’ll muddle the fresh ginger and combine it with sweet apple cider.
+Muddle the fresh ginger and combine it with sweet apple cider.
 You can also use a no-sugar-added apple juice but I’m partial to the unfiltered ones for this drink for the most apple flavor.

 Keep that mixture cool for as long as you’d like.
 When you’re ready to serve, combine with ice and sparkling ginger beer.
+You can easily prep most of this recipe ahead of time – simply adding the sparkling ginger beer just before serving.

 What are the best apples for mocktails?